Last Updated on

 The costs of insurance policies will vary based on the business’ location, the value of its equipment, and even the number of employees on staff.
 To get the best idea of what insurance will cost, request quotes from multiple insurance providers.
 Compare the quotes, paying attention to factors like premiums, deductibles, and coverage limits and exclusions.

 Depending on the size of a pest control business, one or more additional employees may be needed.
-Indeed states that pest control technicians make average salaries of $39,929 per year.
+Indeed states that pest control technicians make average salaries of $39,292 per year.
+Salaries often represent the largest operational cost for a pest control business.
 When hiring employees, remember not only to budget for salaries, but also for additional expenses such as workers comp insurance, health insurance contributions, unemployment insurance, and paid time off.

 Every state has specific requirements and regulations when starting a business.
 Select your state below to find the guide to starting a business in your state.